You must be familiar with several necessary forms

 thoroughly review this paperwork.

-official document that gives the buyer ownership of the property in exchange
+the official document that gives the buyer ownership of the property in

-for payment.
-It contains the names of the parties engaged in the transaction
+exchange for payment.
+It contains the names of the parties engaged in the

-and a description of the property.
-The deed must be filed with the local
+transaction and a description of the property.
+The deed must be filed with the

-a document that confirms the property's legal ownership and lists any liens or
+report is a document that confirms the property's legal ownership and lists any

-other encumbrances that might impact the title.
-This study verifies that the
+liens or other encumbrances that might impact the title.
+This study verifies

-property is free of legal problems that might affect your ownership rights.
+that the property is free of legal problems that might affect your ownership

 Homeowner's Insurance Policy: To